kaliber5/ember-cli-yadda-opinionated/README.md

 Then the Error-Message should NOT have text "Something went wrong!"
 Then the Title of 1st Post should say "Hello, World!"
 Then the Title of 1st Post should NOT say "Hello, World!"
+Then the Quantity of the Cart should be "2"
+Then the Quantity of the Cart should NOT be "2"
 ```